-Whenever the Coach learns that a student is at risk or promotion may be in doubt, they should collaborate with the family and key adults around developing an effective plan to assist the student.
+Whenever the Middle School Education Specialist learns that a student is at risk or promotion may be in doubt, the Specialist should immediately alert the student's Case Planner and family to collaborate on developing an effective plan to assist the student.
 They should also contact the school to ensure that an appropriate plan is put into place for each student to assist in successfully promoting them to the next grade level.